 Maximum Tire size on the stock Ram 2500 suspension with some modifications

-So this section is to determine what the absolute maximum tire size you can get away with on the stock wheels and stock suspension.
+So this section is to determine the absolute maximum tire size you can get away with on the stock wheels and stock suspension.

 Take note that in order to make the biggest wheel fit, you’ll have to accept there will be some light rubbing on the radius arm fastener, as well as wheel rub on the sway bar.
 You should be prepared to do some trimming on the inside of the wheel fender liner.
 You can go as big as a 37×12.5” tire on the factory stock wheels.
 This will be the same for 2500, 3500 as well as Power Wagons on stock wheels.
-The wider offset factory wheel on the power wagon is actually going to make this easier and with possibly less modifications.
+The wider offset factory wheel on the power wagon is actually going to make this easier and with possibly fewer modifications.

 Maximum Tire size on the stock Ram 2500 suspension + Aftermarket wheels

 Now if you’re prepared to spend a bit more and do the modification a bit better, then you should really opt for an aftermarket wheel with the correct positive offset.
 This will negate the need to do much trimming and cutting of the wheel fender liner and will look so much better.
-In this instance you can push the upper limits of 37” tires.
+In this instance, you can push the upper limits of 37” tires.

 The maximum tire you can fit with an aftermarket wheel would be a 37×14.5” fitted on a wheel with an offset between +18mm and +27mm.
 Avoid all zero (0) offset rims and anything with a negative offset.